 Even if things have been rocky for a while, it's highly likely that your children hope you'll find a way to patch things up and stay together.
 Even grown-up kids can be affected by their parents' break-up.

-This isn't blame: it's just the truth.
-To do your best by your kids, psychologists believe, it's important to acknowledge the depth of their grief - and to understand the implications of your split on them.
+To do your best by your kids, psychologists believe, it's important to acknowledge their grief and to understand the implications of your split on them.

 How children react to divorce

-How children are likely to react depends on their age, and also whether they're boys or girls.
-Keep these factors in mind when you tell them, and as you answer their questions and talk to them about the split in the days and weeks afterwards.
+How children are likely to react can depend on their age; keep these factors in mind when you tell them, and as you answer their questions about the split.

-Older primary children are better able to understand and to rationalise what's going on.
-They may be angrier than younger children, and they may show their anger a lot.
-Some kids of this age side strongly with one parent or the other.
+Older kids are better able to understand and to rationalise what's going on; as a result, they may be angrier than younger children.
+Kids of this age may also side strongly with one parent over the other.

 Teens understand better what's going on, but problems can arise because they're going through a period of extreme change in their own lives – working out their identity, friendships, and future.

 Crucially, if you have already spoken to your children about ending your marriage and it didn't go to plan, don't worry – it's never too late to start communicating openly and effectively.